Licensure & Non-Licensure

 ADD-ON PRAXIS II: Candidates who earn a BTL from an accredited, four year Education Preparation Program, may take PRAXIS II tests in specific content areas and add on to their original license.
 This type of add-on license is portable to many states.
 Check the state’s website for the most up – to – date criteria for reciprocity with NC.

-RECIPROCITY: In order to ascertain if a NC Beginning Teacher License l can be transferred to another state refer to the “reciprocity” criteria on the other state’s web page.
+RECIPROCITY: In order to ascertain if a NC Beginning Teacher License 1 can be transferred to another state refer to the “reciprocity” criteria on the other state’s web page.
 Most states have reciprocity with NC and accept NC Licensure.

 The Education Studies Non-Licensure Tracks are meant for students who have an interest in Education, but do not wish to pursue a teaching license.
 Students in the non-licensure tracks complete the Education Studies core courses: (EDUC 201, EDUC 202,EDUC 203, and EDUC 302) to gain a broad foundation in educational philosophy, educational psychology, contemporary and historical issues, and cross-cultural/culturally-responsive education.

 This program is unique in its student-driven, interdisciplinary/interdepartmental, collaborative processes.
-Graduates from the non-licensure track may pursue careers in public policy, non-profits, leadership, youth mentoring, educational or workplace training, community education, private education, adult education, international education, or in government/policy agencies.
+Graduates from the non-licensure track may pursue careers in areas such as public policy, non-profits, leadership, youth mentoring, educational or workplace training, community education, private education, adult education, international education, or in government/policy agencies.
 Graduates may also pursue graduate degrees in Special Education, Environmental Education, Social Work, Educational Policy, Curriculum Studies, Multicultural Education, Education Law, and more.

 |EDUC 201||Philosophical and Ethical Reflection in Education||4|